dopeboy/curriculum-2.0/units/4-javascript/lessons/2-function/README.md

 ### Key points

 * A function is a block of code that performs a task.
 To use a function, you must call it.
-* A parameter is a variable that is passed into a function.
+* A parameter is a value or variable that is passed into a function.
 The function uses this variable to help perform its task.
 * We use functions so that we do not have to rewrite code over again.
 * Other programmers write functions for us to make our lives easier.
 These functions together form a library.